 2. Private Investigators Can’t Record Certain Conversations

 A private investigator is allowed to record the conversation if only one party out of two knows that they are being recorded.
 While if both parties are not informed that they are recorded, then it is illegal and is not allowed to P.I.
 This law is different in each country, but we take the example of California.
 In California, a P.I. can record the call if both the parties are informed of being recorded.

 3. Private Investigators Can’t Trespass

-A private investigator is not allowed legally to enter someone’s home, office, or other property without permission.
+An investigator is not allowed legally to enter someone’s home, office, or other property without permission.
 Some investigators are clever and give the string reason to enter into the house.
 Then they collect information about what they need without breaking any law.
 They pretend as if they are doing a private investigation.
 But it is legally not allowed to them.

 4. Private Investigators Can’t Pose as Law Enforcement